AndrewChai878/WebDevFinal/README.md

 Database
 -   We implemented Firebase authentication, Firebase Realtime Database and Firebase Storage as our database and independent study portion of the project
+-   Use signup saves user's email, username and password
+-   Users can set their own profile picture which is saved

 # Independent Study
 For our independent study portion, we used Firebase.
 Firebase is an API created by google that contains many features.